We all want more comments on our blog posts.

 The Comments Leaderboard is a free plugin and can be downloaded from the WordPress Plugins Repository, or by searching for “Comments Leaderboard” in the Plugins menu in your WordPress admin panel.

 If you like this plugin and my other work, I ask for just one thing…

-If this plugin or any of my others have helped you in any way, please consider leaving a donation to show your support!
+If this plugin or any of my others have helped you in any way, you can support me at Marketers Delight.

 Now, it’s within my own selfish nature as someone who’s releasing something for free to ask for something back from you.
 It doesn’t hurt to ask, right?

 If the Comments Leaderboard, or any of my other plugins have helped you in some way, it would mean a lot if you could send a small donation my way.

 While I choose to work full-time building WordPress tools, your donations help keep me going and further validates my decision to not go to college. 😀

 On a more serious note, your donations allow me to keep making and improving these plugins as well as work on my flagship product, Marketers Delight.
 “Help me help you” is the theme I’m going with today.

 If a donation isn’t something you can offer, I’d appreciate if you could take a minute to leave a 5-star review.
 Reviews help me make the plugin better and show to others that the plugin is legit.

 You can also let me know what you think by leaving a comment below.
 Yes, your comment will contribute to your ranking on the Kolakube Leaderboard, which should be incentive enough for you to leave a comment anyway. 😉